top of page

 Selection Rate: Highly Selective

-• Newswriting & Investigative Reporting - Students explore the news landscape and understand the history behind investigating influential people and organizations through this track.
+• Newswriting & Investigative Reporting - You will explore the news landscape and understand the history behind investigating influential people and organizations.

-• Broadcast Journalism - This track delves into the cornerstones of a great news story.
-Students explore elements of a news show, learn how to capture broadcast-quality film and audio, and how to utilize images to deliver messages.
+• Broadcast Journalism - This track covers the cornerstones of a great news story.
+You will explore elements of a news show, learn how to capture broadcast-quality film and audio, and how to utilize images to deliver messages.

-The NSLC has brought esteemed guest speakers, including multiple Pulitzer Prize winners and current reporters and writers at reputable news outlets such as Washington Post and ESPN.
+Guest speakers include Pulitzer Prize winners and reporters and writers from news outlets such as the Washington Post and ESPN.
 A list of previous guest speakers can be found here!

 Cost: $3,895 (Tuition)